paviro/MMM-Facial-Recognition-Tools/README.md

 ## Usage
 ### Capturing training images
-1. Make sure you have all dependencies (see bellow) installed.
+1. Make sure you have all dependencies (see below) installed.
 2. Run `python capture.py`.
 3. Decide whether you want to capture images from your web cam or convert existing `.jpg` images.
 4. Enter the name of the person you are about to capture.
 Images will be stored in a folder named after the captured person in `training_data/`.
 5. Follow screen instructions.

 ### Training model
-1. Make sure you have all dependencies (see bellow) installed.
+1. Make sure you have all dependencies (see below) installed.
 2. Make sure you have captured all your images.
 3. Run `python train.py`.
 The script will automatically scan the directory `training_data/` for your images.
 4. Wait.
 You will end up with a `training.xml` file in the current directory.